Assoc. Prof. Veit Schwämmle

 (refs).

-Coming soon: ProteoformQuant for improved quantification of proteoforms in middle-down MS
+ProteoformQuant is under active development for improved quantification of proteoforms in

 CrosstalkDB